 What is a Design Sprint?

-A design sprint is a 4 day process for trying new ideas, testing big ideas, and designing or making improvements for products, websites, or experiences.
+A Design Sprint is a 4 day process for discovering new concepts, testing big ideas, and building or improving products, websites, or experiences.
 It compresses months of work into a few days.

 Why run a sprint?

-The design sprint is perfect for kicking off big projects, making big decisions, or testing new ideas.
-The design sprint is great for saving a lot of time and resources while getting a diverse group of people to work together
+Design Sprints are perfect for kicking off big projects, making major decisions or testing new ideas.
+The process is great for saving a lot of time and resources while getting a diverse group of people to work together.

-The design sprint takes all the elements of design thinking and condenses it into an intense design hack-a-thon style process.
-In day 1 we work with you to define the challenges and work towards creating solutions for the sprint.
-In day 2 we decide on what to design.
-On day 3 we design a high fidelity prototype or mock-up which we test with real users on day 4.
+Design Sprints take all the elements of design thinking and condenses them into an intense design hack-a-thon style process.
+On day 1, we talk with you to define the challenges and work towards creating solutions for the sprint.
+On day 2, we decide what exactly to design.
+Day 3, we produce a high-fidelity prototype or mock-up that we test with real users on day 4.

-Discover & prioritize challenges and questions to focus on for the sprint.
-Create solutions for the challenges.
+Discover & prioritize challenges to focus on.
+Develop solutions for those challenges.

-Design a prototype based on day two solutions and set up user testing.
+Create a prototype based on the approved solutions and set up user testing.